KhalilSnaake/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4: a script to create an empty file hello(touch hello) Task 5: a script to add execute permissions to the owner of hello file(chmod u+x hello) Task 6: A script to add execute permissions to owner and group owner and read permission to other users to hello file(chmod u+x,g+x,o+r)
+Task 7: A script to add permissions to owners, group owner and other users to hello file(chmod ugo+x)